neondatabase/postgresql_anonymizer/docs/dynamic_masking.md

 =# COMMENT ON COLUMN people.phone IS 'MASKED WITH FUNCTION anon.partial(phone,2,$$******$$,2)';
 ```

-Connect with the masked user
+Step 4 : Connect with the masked user

 ```sql
 =# \! psql peopledb -U skynet -c 'SELECT * FROM people;'